 Born November 29 in Flatbush, Brooklyn, to Martin and Birdie Niederhoffer.
-Her father is a real estate broker; her mother is a housewife and self-taught pianist who as a teenager accompanied silent moves in the local theater.
+Her father is an accountant for a music publisher and later a real estate broker; her mother is a housewife and self-taught pianist who as a teenager accompanied silent movies in the local theater.
 She has two elder brothers, Arthur and Robert.

 During the Depression the family moves to Brighton Beach, Brooklyn, where they live for many years.
 The real estate market collapses; later, her father will use his gifts as a linguist, finding work as a translator of Spanish and Yiddish in the Brooklyn court system.